ianoshorty/Laravel-Boilerplate/readme.md

-# Install
+# Laravel 5.0 Boilerplate With Bower, BrowserSync, Bootstrap-SASS and Mailcatcher

+This is the Laravel 5.0 boilerplate I work with on my internal projects.
+It includes:

+  - Bower for front end package management.
+Files are placed in the /resources/assets/bower directory
+  - BrowserSync for rapid application development and testing.
+See below for setup instructions.
+  - Bootstrap-SASS - prefer SASS implementation over LESS, installed via bower and can be easily removed.
+  - Mailcatcher - Catches outbound email - see below for usage instructions.
+  - Standard files - CHANGELOG.md and README.md

+It is intended to be used with Homestead, but should be fairly compatible across any VM / LAMP installation.

+## Project Setup and Usage

+To use this boilerplate, do the following:

+1. Clone the repo.
-Alter CHANGELOG and README.
+2. Alter `CHANGELOG.md` and `README.md`.

-Update gulpfile with correct hostname for site.
+3. Update `gulpfile.js` with correct hostname for site.

-Add .env var with config vars.

-./setup.sh

-npm install

-gulp watch
+4. Copy `.env.example` file to `.env` and update vars as appropriate.
+5. SSH into installation

-// Run Mailcatcher
+6. Run `$ ./setup.sh` to setup Mailcatcher
+7. Run `$ npm install` to install dependancies.
+8. Run `$ gulp watch` to start developing.
-`$ mailcatcher --ip 192.168.10.10`
+9. To run Mailcatcher - `$ mailcatcher --ip 192.168.10.10`

-### License
+### Version

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+1.0.0